rahul-shaw18/namaste-react/README.md

 ### 1. What is `NPM`?

-npm is used to download different javascript modules/packages present in the npm repository.
+mpm is a package manager, npm is used to download different javascript modules/packages present in the npm repository.
 It is a command used to run from client box to download different packages or modules in there project.
 So people call it `node package manager` but in npm documentation the full form of npm is never mentioned. npm allows to update, install and manage javascript packages